-Translation Studies: available to students in the Faculties of Arts or Science with a major or minor in East Asian Studies, French, German, Japanese, Spanish and Ukrainian (see Certificate in Translation Studies in Japanese or MLCS Certificate in Translation Studies).
+Translation Studies: available to students in the Faculties of Arts or Science with a major or minor in East Asian Studies, French, German, Japanese, Spanish and Ukrainian, and students in the Faculty of Education, BEd (Elementary or Secondary) program. (see Certificate in Translation Studies in Japanese or MLCS Certificate in Translation Studies).